TimothyRHuertas/normalizer/README.md

 #### To Do:

-* Support for use in Require
+* Support for use with AMDs.
 * Support use in build-less JS systems
 * Example usage using build transforms
 * Example usage using `script type="text/jsx"` tags